-- Is your cost of goods figure in line with your industry? - Are vehicles and vehicle expenses appropriate for your business? - Is compensation realistic, or is it too low or too high? - Are there expenses for employee health insurance but no payroll? - If you are an S Corporation shareholder unreasonably low compensation can trigger an audit.
+- Are vehicles and vehicle expenses appropriate for your business? - Is compensation realistic, or is it too low or too high? - Are there expenses for employee health insurance but no payroll? - If you are an S Corporation shareholder unreasonably low compensation can trigger an audit.